 The school believes that physical education is a unique and vital contributor to pupils’ physical development and well-being.
-A broad and balanced physical education curriculum is needed to improve self-confidence, regardless of ability, to enjoy success, in a well-supported environment.
+A broad and balanced physical education curriculum is needed to improve health and well-being, improve self-confidence and to enjoy success within a well-supported environment.

 A recent addition to our provision has been yoga, which has been enjoyed by all.

 Across the school, competitive situations aim to cater for all preferences and strengths where children engage in competition between school houses including ‘Kingball’ and ‘Kick-rounders’.
 This is a fantastic opportunity for the school to come together and promote a love of sport!
 Large numbers of pupils also have the opportunity to participate in a wide range of after-school sporting clubs and inter-school competitions.